USS High Point: Construction and commissioning

 High Point was the first of a series of hydrofoil craft designed to evaluate the performance of hydrofoils for the U.S. Navy.
 The design of High Point began in April 1958 under project SCB 202.
 She had three submerged foils containing propulsion nacelles and propellers, and was also capable of riding on her hull like a more conventional ship.

-High Point was launched on 17 August 1962 by J.M.
-Martinac Shipbuilding Corporation in Tacoma, Washington as a sub-contractor to Boeing in Seattle, Washington, at a cost of $2.08 million, together with Vickers, Inc. Marine and Ordnance Department in Waterbury, Connecticut, which provided hydraulic components and controls.
+High Point was launched on 17 August 1962 by J. M. Martinac Shipbuilding Corporation in Tacoma, Washington as a sub-contractor to Boeing in Seattle, Washington, at a cost of $2.08 million, together with Vickers, Inc. Marine and Ordnance Department in Waterbury, Connecticut, which provided hydraulic components and controls.
 Electronic equipment aboard, including automatic stabilization equipment and a dead reckoning navigation system, was developed and manufactured by the United Aircraft Corporation Hamilton Standard Division.
 She was commissioned on 15 August 1963 with Lieutenant H. G. Billerbeck in charge.
 She was named after High Point, North Carolina.

 Service history

 U.S. Navy

-Hugh Point carried out tests in Puget Sound from 1963 to 1967.
+High Point carried out tests in Puget Sound from 1963 to 1967.
 On her foils, she obtained very high speeds, and the U.S. Navy evaluated her for mobility and flexibility as an antisubmarine warfare vessel.
 The U.S. Navy decommissioned her in March 1975.